Noise dissipation mechanisms of an acoustic liner under grazing flow: Grid convergence study, validation of the baseline cases with reference experiments and impedance results in the presence and in the absence of grazing flow

-The incoming turbulent boundary layer for the case with grazing flow is presented in Figure \ref{fig:Convergence}.
-The Mach number profile for the three grid resolutions is plotted in Figure \ref{fig:Convergence}(a) and compared against the experimental data; it shows that only minor variations are present between the two finest grids.
-Since the case with maximum grid resolution of $40$~voxels/$d$ shows a converging trend and a good agreement with the experiments, for this grid resolution the streamwise variance $<u^{'2}>$ is presented in wall-units in Figure \ref{fig:Convergence}(c).
-The profile of the streamwise variance is compared against numerical and experimental data from the literature \citep{Zhang2016, DeGraaff2000}.
+The incoming turbulent boundary layer for the case with grazing flow is presented and the convergence of the mesh is reported.
+Three different mesh refinements are reported: 20, 40 and 80 voxels/mm.

+The Mach number profile for the three grid resolutions is plotted in figure \ref{fig:validation_Mprofile_deltastar}(a) and compared against the experimental data of \cite{Jones2010}.
+The results show that only minor variations are present between the two finest grids.
+The convergence of the mesh is also reported in terms of boundary layer displacement thickness, $\delta^*$.
+The coarser grid shows a higher value of $\delta^*$, which approaches the value of the reference experiment of \cite{Jones2010} for the two finest grids.

+The grid convergence study is reported for the streamwise velocity mean and variance $<u^{2}>$, the profiles are presented in wall-units in \fref{fig:validation_uvarplus}.
+The value of the friction velocity, $u_\tau$, was computed from the wall shear stress calculated using the wall model described in Section \ref{Sec:setup}.
+The mean velocity profile is compared against the law of the wall using constants $\kappa=0.4$ and $B=5.0$ and the experimental results by \cite{DeGraaff2000} at similar Reynolds number.
+Figure \ref{fig:validation_uvarplus} (b) presents the streamwise Reynolds stress for different mesh sizes, compared with experimental data reported by \citet{Vallikivi2015} and \cite{DeGraaff2000} at similar Reynolds numbers.
+Overall a good agreement between experiments and simulations is found for the two finest grid resolutions.

+The friction coefficient as function of $Re_{\theta}$ is reported for the simulation case at 40 voxels/mm in \fref{fig:validation_Cf_retheta}.
+The results show a good match with the the semi-empirical relation of Coles-Fernholtz \citep{Nagib, FERNHOLZ1996245} valid for smooth walls and with the oil film interferometry measurements (OFI) by \cite{Osterlund} obtained for similar values of Reynolds numbers.